 Air cleaner maintenance changes according to whether you're cutting wet or cutting dry.
 It's important to set a maintenance schedule either way, but in dry cutting you'll have dust to contend with.
 Dust gets lodged in air cleaners and is tougher on belts and bearings so it needs to be cleaned and maintained on a daily basis.
 With wet cutting, air cleaners need to be checked only once a week.

 When wet cutting, water is the lifeblood of a fast-turning blade and it works to suppress dust.
 Without adequate water, blades can overheat, warp and ruin the cut.
-Part of any service regimen should include checking the water delivery system prior to rental.
-Make sure each of the two coolant tubes located on either side of the blade are not damaged or pinched shut.
+Part of any service regimen should include checking the water delivery system prior to rental, and making sure tubes are free of dirt or debris.
+This is especially important if the water source is questionable.
+It's a good idea to hook up the water prior to sending the machine out on a rental to make sure it is running freely onto the blade.
+If using a wet-cutting blade, always make sure you've got proper water flow.
+Check that each of the two coolant tubes located on either side of the blade are not damaged or pinched shut.
+This will ensure adequate water flow to properly cool the blade.

 Since your saw's blade and arbor will carry most of the work load for the day, make sure the blade is tight and in good condition before releasing the saw to your customer.